Asta02/QBIT_Fullstack/README.md

-The code is in App.js and i didn't create a complex code but the requirement is done. and for the screenshot of the app named page 1,2,3
+The code is in App.js and i didn't create a complex code but the requirement is done, for the screenshot of the app I named it pages 1,2,3 please have a look at it.